SchooLib/GoLib-BE/README.md

 3. Set up the database and environment variables by following `.env.example` file.
 4. Run the application using `yarn dev`.

+## Running the Application with Docker
+You can easily run the GoLib application using Docker.
+This method abstracts the setup process and runs the application in a containerized environment.
+- Ensure you have [Docker](https://www.docker.com/get-started) installed on your system.

+1. **Pull the Docker Image**:
+   - Pull the latest Docker image of the GoLib application from Docker Hub:
+     ```bash
+     docker pull hyrezaalf/gigih
+     ```

+2. **Run the Docker Container**:
+   - After pulling the image, you can run the application as a Docker container.
+Replace `[port]` with the port number you want to use (e.g., 3000):
+     ```bash
+     docker run -p [port]:3000 hyrezaalf/gigih
+     ```
+   - For example, to run it on port 3000:
+     ```bash
+     docker run -p 3000:3000 hyrezaalf/gigih
+     ```

+3. **Accessing the Application**:
+   - Once the container is running, you can access the GoLib application at `http://localhost:[port]/`.
+If you used port 3000, it would be `http://localhost:3000/`.

+This method provides a quick and straightforward way to get the GoLib application up and running without the need for manual environment setup.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.